Dyvil/Dyvil-Language-Reference/syntax/number-literals.md

 1.
 ```

 Without a `F` or `D` postfix to explicitly declare it, the type of floating point literals will be inferred as `double`.
-However, it is recommended to always add these end characters for clarity.
+However, it is recommended to always add the postfix characters for clarity.

 ### Float Literals